-Respondent shall submit a certification of successful completion to the Board or its designee not later than fifteen (15) calendar days after successfully completing the program or not later than fifteen (15) calendar days after the effective date of the Decision, whichever is later.
+Respondent shall submit a certification of successful completion to the Board or its designee not later than 15 calendar days after successfully completing the program or not later than 15 calendar days after the effective date of the Decision, whichever is later.

 4. PSYCHOTHERAPY.
-Within sixty (60) calendar days of the effective date of this Decision, Respondent shall submit to the Board or its designee for prior approval the name and qualifications of a California-licensed board certified psychiatrist or a licensed psychologist who has a doctoral degree in psychology and at least five years of postgraduate experience in the diagnosis and treatment of emotional and mental disorders.
-Upon approval, Respondent shall undergo and continue psychotherapy treatment, including any modifications to the frequency of psychotherapy, until the Board or its designee deems that no further psychotherapy is necessary.
+Within 60 calendar days of the effective date of this Decision, Respondent shall submit to the Board or its designee for prior approval the name and qualifications of a California-licensed board certified psychiatrist.
+Upon approval, Respondent shall undergo and continue treatment with the psychiatrist, and shall follow treatment recommendations, including any modifications to the frequency of psychotherapy, until the Board or its designee deems that no further psychotherapy is necessary.
+Respondent's treating psychiatrist shall prescribe any and all psychotropic medication required by Respondent over the course of probation, and shall coordinate care with other medical providers, including other mental health providers who provide treatment to Respondent.